knorrie/network-examples/bgp-intro/README.md

 ### BIRD iBGP configuration

-In this tutorial, we'll be using iBGP to update the internal routers of both networks with information about routes that exist outside of their own network.
 Here's an example for the IPv6 iBGP connection between `R3` and `R1`:

 In the IPv6 BIRD configuration of `R3`, add: